These crisp peanut butter cookies are old-fashioned style with crunchy, crumbly edges and soft-baked centers.

+I made a huge batch of these classic cookies for the weekend.
 These peanut butter cookies will melt in your mouth.
 The edges are chewy, the centers are soft, the tops are crinkly.

-Classic Peanut Butter Cookies
+Crisp Peanut Butter Cookies

 These classic peanut butter cookies are always a hit.
 Easy to make, easier to eat!
-They're absolutely our favorite.

-- 1 cup (230g) unsalted butter, softened to room temperature1
+- 1 cup (230g) unsalted butter, softened to room temperature*

 - 1 cup (200g) granulated sugar